 2. Robert Curthose

 Robert was the eldest son of William the Conqueror, and it seemed he was destined to rule the Norman Empire.
-However, when his younger brothers, William Rufus and Henry, dumped a full chamber-pot over his head as a joke, it soon led to Robert rebelling against his father.
+However, when his younger brothers, William Rufus and Henry, dumped a full chamber pot over his head as a joke, it soon led to Robert rebelling against his father.
 At one point, he nearly killed William during a battle.
-When William died in 1087, he only made Robert Duke of Normandy, and made William Rufus King of England.
+When William died in 1087, he only made Robert Duke of Normandy, while leaving the English crown to his other son William Rufus.
 Robert would go on to become one of the leaders of the First Crusade, but as he was returning William Rufus died in a hunting accident, and their younger brother Henry seized the throne to become Henry I. Robert and Henry would quarrel over the kingdom and duchy, ending with the Battle of Tinchebray in 1106.
-Robert Curthose was captured and would be kept as a prisoner for almost thirty years until his death in 1134.
+Robert Curthose was captured and would be kept as a prisoner for almost thirty years until he died in 1134.

 3. Henry the Young King